sprinz87/github-fundamentals/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "\U0001F41E Bug report wulfland"
+name: Bug report
 about: Create a report to help us improve
-title: "[Bug]:"
+title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---